What Is an Emergency Fund? Plus, Why You Need One

 Be prepared for the unexpected

 Just like you need health insurance, car insurance and homeowner’s or renter’s insurance, you need a backup plan for surprise expenses or a loss of income.
+An emergency fund is to be used when unexpected expenses occur in order to give you some added financial stability.
 With an emergency fund standing by, you'll have a lot less to worry about.
-So I encourage you to start to build an emergency fund today.
+Start building your emergency fund today.

 About the author